 - Credit risk one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation. - Market risk comprises the following three types of risk: - 1.
-Interest rate risk: The risk that the fair value or future cashflows of a financial asset will fluctuate because of changes in market interest rates - 2.
-Currency risk: The risk that the fair value or future cashflows of a financial asset will fluctuate because of changes in foreign exchange rates - 3.
+Interest rate risk: The risk that the fair value or future cashflows of a financial asset will fluctuate because of changes in market interest rates. - 2.
+Currency risk: The risk that the fair value or future cashflows of a financial asset will fluctuate because of changes in foreign exchange rates. - 3.
 Other price risk: The risk that the fair value or future cashflows of a financial asset will fluctuate because of changes in market prices (other than those due to interest rates and currency).

 The Trustee determines its investment strategy after taking advice from a professional investment adviser.
 The Scheme has exposure to these risks because of the investments it makes in following the investment strategy set out below.
 The Trustee manages investment risks, including credit risk and market risk, within agreed risk limits which are set taking into account the Scheme's strategic investment objectives.
-These investment objectives and risk limits are implemented through the investment management agreements in place with the Scheme's investment managers and monitored by the Trustee by regular reviews of the investment portfolio.
+These investment objectives and risk limits are implemented through the investment management agreements in place with the Scheme's investment management managers and monitored by the Trustee by regular reviews of the investment portfolio.

-16. Investment risk disclosures (Cont)
+15. Investment risk disclosures (Cont)

 Further information on the Trustee's approach to risk management, credit and market risk is set out below.
-This does not include AVC investments as these are not considered significant in relation to the overall investments of the Scheme.